 9. Broccoli Rabe: 21% DV

-The smaller, skinnier form of broccoli is a tad more bitter, but is loaded with calcium with 21 percent of your DV per cup cooked.
-In comparison, you'll get just 267.6 milligrams or 7 percent of your DV of calcium in broccoli that's cooked.
+The smaller, skinnier form of broccoli is a tad more bitter but is loaded with calcium with 21 percent of your DV per cup cooked.
+In comparison, you'll get just 267.6 milligrams or 7 percent of your DV of calcium in cooked broccoli.